AnTh0Ny77/myRecode/README.md

 ## Routing and controllers/Examples
-first of all you must correctly configure your .htaccess file so that all redirections point to the index.php file. if no math is found when calling the route, the default condition will run, consider defining a 404 page display controller or a redirect condition.
+first of all you must correctly configure your .htaccess file so that all redirections redirect to the index.php file. if no math is found when calling the route, the default condition will run, consider defining a 404 page display controller or a redirect condition.